 Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Storm chasing and storm spotting: they're the same thing, right?
 Not even close.
-I was a part of storm chasing for 27 years.
+I've been storm chasing for 29 years.
 I've kept logs of all of my chases with photos and videos since I started in 1993, you can view those here on my site.
 Most of my chasing videos are on my Youtube channel.
 I emphasize that just in case there is any doubt about my qualification to make the points I'm going to raise in this post.

 Storm chasing and spotting are often confused together, and thought to be one and the same by those outside of these communities.
 But a big secret in the storm chasing world is that they are actually very, very different.
 There can in very rare cases be some overlap between the two, which I'll get into later in this post, but they are *not* equivalents.
 There is also a widespread misconception that chasers are out to "save lives" or that they routinely result in things like better tornado warnings.